herrcristi/small-cpp-utils/README.md

 -   base64 (quick functions for base64 encode & decode)
 -   qhash (a quick hash function for buffers and null termination strings)
--   util functions (like small::icasecmp for use with map, set, etc)
+-   util functions (like small::icasecmp for use with map/set, sleep, timeNow, timeDiff, rand, uuid, ...)

 #